Nakul Abhyankar

-Nakul Abhyankar (born 25 May 1990) is an Indian playback singer, music composer and sound engineer.
+Nakul Abhyankar is an Indian playback singer, music composer and sound engineer.
 He has sung in Kannada, Tamil, Telugu, Malayalam and Tulu.
 He is best known for his songs "Love You Chinna" from the film Love Mocktail composed by Raghu Dixit, "Thumbi Thumbi" from the film Cobra composed by A. R. Rahman, "Neeli Kannumalo", a solo from the Telugu dubbed film Nawab, "CEO in the House" from the Tamil film Sarkar and Azhage from Tamil movie Action.

 Biography

 He is trained in both the Hindustani and Carnatic styles of classical music.
 He received training in jazz singing at KM Music Conservatory and was a part of A.R.
 Rahman's jazz and music band, Nafs.
 He graduated from National Institute of Technology Karnataka with a degree in mechanical engineering in 2012.

 He is married to Ramya Bhat, who is also a singer.